keboola/connection-docs/tutorial/ad-hoc/index.md

 This part of the tutorial shows how to work with arbitrary data in Python in a completely unrestricted way.
-Although our examples use the Python language, the very same can be achieved using the R or Julia language.
+Although our examples use the Python language, the very same can be achieved using R or Julia.

 Before you start, you should have a basic understanding of the [Python language](https://www.python.org/).